-Displays open chits and items configured to appear on KDS chits.
-A chit displays:
+Displays open order tickets and items configured to appear on KDS order tickets.
+An order ticket displays:

-• Each chit keeps a running timer how long the chit has been active.
-As chits remain unfulfilled they will change color from green, to yellow, to red.
+• Each order ticket keeps a running timer how long the order ticket has been active.
+As order tickets remain unfulfilled they will change color from green, to yellow, to red.

 • The table number you’ve configured in TouchBistro.